 It is estimated that nearly 50 million Americans have some degree of “lactose intolerance” As a result many people turn to the many “non dairy” milks available at the supermarket and health food stores.
 You can find “milks” made from soy, almonds, coconut and hemp to name a few.

-One of the Most Processed “Health” Food
+A Processed “Health” Food

 During processing, seeds, nuts or grains are heated to high temperatures and sometimes extracted with chemical solvents (like hexane).
 The resulting product is one that bears little resemblance – nutritionally or visually – to cow’s milk.
 Consumers want a product that looks, tastes and flows like cow’s milk.

 So along comes fortification …

 Since most people buy dairy free milk as a substitute for cow’s milk, the companies often enrich their almond milks with Vitamin A and D and other ingredients which make the dairy free milk appear more similar to cow’s milk.